tboronczyk/kiwi/README.md

 that is the same as a reserved word he may preface the identifier with a backtick.

-The wildcard identifier `_` is used when one wishes to specify the value is unknown or to be discarded.
-In Boolean tests its value is considered true.

 Variable Declaration
 ====================
 Variables must be declared before they are used.
 They are declared using the